GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
+> ### Study after study shows that the very best designers produce structures that are faster, smaller, simpler, cleaner, and produced with less effort.
+The differences between the great and the average approach an order of magnitude.
 >
-> ~ *Alan Perlis*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts